Nirzar's blog

 3. Slicing the Model

 • After configuring the settings, Orca Slicer processes the 3D model and divides it into layers.
-Each layer is represented as a set of instructions for the printer.
+Each layer is represented as a set of instructions that the printer follows to create the object.

 • The software uses advanced algorithms to: